absmartly/absmartly-managed-component/README.md

    - **Zaraz**: Optional client SDK injection for client-side A/B testing (SPA navigation)
    - **WebCM**: Use ABsmartly SDK directly for SPA support (no bridge needed)

+**Choose Zaraz if:**
+- You already use Cloudflare and want easy 1-click setup
+- You want experiments running without infrastructure changes
-**Choose Zaraz if:** You want easy deployment, already use Cloudflare Zaraz, or need built-in client SDK support
+- You need built-in client SDK support for client-side A/B testing

-**Choose WebCM if:** You want custom infrastructure control, prefer external SDK integration, or need complex routing rules
+**Choose WebCM if:**
+- You control your own infrastructure (nginx, reverse proxy, etc.)
+- You need custom request routing or filtering logic
+- You want to integrate with an existing edge proxy
+- You prefer to manage the deployment yourself

 ## Configuration